DarshanWalchale/CP-Assignment/ReadMe.txt

 	a list of new additions to the library are displayed and a login prompt is displayed

-3. The user will be asked to login, 5 unsuccessful logins will terminate the program
+3. The user will be asked to login, 5 unsuccessful logins will terminate the program 2 accounts have already been created
+		username: admin
+		password: admin
+		The above account has admin privileges

+		username: user
+		password: user
+		This account does not have admin privileges

 4. Once logged in, the Main Menu is displayed.
 Below is a map of all menu and their options, descriptions of the options are given
 Main Menu